wososa/PSI-Sigma/Parallele.md

 ============
 PSI-Sigma is currently a single-thread software.
 The majority of the computing time was used to create IR.out.tab files (intronic read counts).
 To generate IR.out.tab files in parallel, here are the instructions:

-1. Generating .db in parallel
-You link all the .SJ.out.tab and .bam files in the `afolder` and run the `PSIsigma-db-v.1.0.pl` script.
+To generating a universe .db in parallel, you first link all the .SJ.out.tab and .bam files in the `afolder` and run the `PSIsigma-db-v.1.0.pl` script as below.
 The first parameter of `PSIsigma-db-v.1.0.pl` is the name of Chromosome. `5` is the minimum number of novel junctions to construct an event in .db.
 The third and fourth parameter of `PSIsigma-db-v.1.0.pl` are `--type` and `--irmode`.
 ```
 mkdir afolder
 cd afolder